takapi327/ldbc/README.md

 Please drop a :star: if this project interests you.
 I need encouragement.

+> [!CAUTION]
+> The current README contains the contents of the `0.3.x` version under development.
+Please refer to the [documentation](https://takapi327.github.io/ldbc/0.2) for the `0.2.x` version, which is currently released as a stable version.

 ## Modules availability

 ldbc is available on the JVM, Scala.js, and ScalaNative